tyleregeto/8bit-emulator/README.md

 # Example of a 16 bit memory address
 MOV $0x01 0xFF01

-# Here the address is specified as 16 bit, but the compiler optimizes it a compile time, it only takes up 8 bits.
+# Here the address is specified as 16 bit, but the compiler optimizes it at compile time to only take up 8 bits.
 MOV $0x01 0x00FF
 ```